JohnnyHa1017/Rainforest/README.md

     - This feature should work regardless if they're logged in or logged out.

 ### Wireframing
-> Below will be a general styling of the Landing Page (Left)
+> General overview and styling of the Landing Page (Left)

-> Listed below we have a general overview and styling of the Shopping Cart Page (Right)
+> General overview and styling of the Shopping Cart Page (Right)

 #### Note:
 - Additional features such as: